fraguela/depspawn/README.md

 	}
 ```

 Computing a histogram exploiting parallelism is challenging because it implies reductions of array positions obtained through indirections, so the dependencies between the reductions are only known at runtime.
-In our case, DepSpawn takes care of the problem:
+In our case, DepSpawn can take care of the problem, although the performance obtained will be poor, as the granularity of each task is extremely small compared to the cost of packing it and analyzing its dedendencies.
+The point here is to highlight that DepSpawn supports arbitrarily complex and irregular patterns of dependencies:

 ```cpp
 	#include <iostream>